rgunnar/openssl-lab/chapter00/README.md

 This stores the public key in file `rsa_key.pub.pem`.

-For more info about generating different kind of keys, see [chapter 08](chapter08/README.md)
+For more info about generating different kind of keys, see [Chapter 08](../chapter08/README.md)

 ## Creating a self-signed certificate